lydiecherilus/lydiecherilus/README.md

 ## Bonjour!

-### I'm Lydie.
-Welcome, and thank you for visiting my page.
+### I'm Lydie, Welcome and thank you for visiting my Github page.

 #### I'm a hard working web developer pasionate about creating interactive, secure user friendly websites and apps.
 I am experienced in HTML, CSS, Javascript, React and Python.